Getting started with sales enablement strategy

 Make sure marketing and sales are aligned around the same sales strategy

 One of the critical elements, when you want to implement an effective sales enablement strategy, is to ensure that your teams are perfectly aligned.
-We’ve already established how important it is for sales and marketing to define specific targets and objectives so that all their efforts are going in the same direction.
-They have to establish exactly the purpose of a campaign, who their target audience is, what they want to accomplish through it, and so on.
+We’ve already established how important it is for sales and marketing to define specific targets and objectives so that all their efforts go in the same direction.
+They have to establish exactly the purpose of a campaign, their target audience, what they want to accomplish through it, and so on.

 The following step is to focus on the buying experience.
 It’s essential to understand each step of your buyers’ journey and offer them enough resources.
 But also keep in mind to provide support materials for your sales team to make the selling process even more accessible.

 If you’re in need of ideas for improving the collaboration between sales and marketing teams, you can do marketing and sales meetings (I call them smarketing meetings) where both teams can share knowledge, procedures, and insights.
 Or you can use common boards like Miro, Trello, or Milanote, where you can set the goals and objectives.

 Another great solution can be using a digital asset management solution like CELUM.
-It enables marketing and sales teams to easily locate files and share content without needing to use email.
+It enables marketing and sales teams to easily locate files and share content without using email.
 So boost your sales enablement strategy by testing different platforms and tools to see what work best for your business.